ParallelMaths/parallel/pages/10-35-summer-sums.md

 Because the digits were decreasing, (A - C) is between 2 and 9, so the result must be 198, 297, 396, 495, 594, 693, 792, or 891.

-When you add any one of these numbers to the reverse of itself, result is always 1089.
+When you add any one of these numbers to the reverse of itself, the result is always 1089.

 ## 2.